uwiger/gproc/doc/gproc.md

-Unregister all items of the calling process and inform gproc
-to forget about the calling process.

-This function is more efficient than letting gproc perform these cleanup operations.<a name="i-0"></a>
+Unregister all items of the calling process and inform gproc to forget about the calling process.This function is more efficient than letting gproc perform these cleanup operations.<a name="i-0"></a>

 ###i/0##